php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 ### 4.2 Existing Implementations

 All of the current implementations of PSR-7 have defined their own requirements.
-In most cases, the required parameters the same or less strict than the proposed factory methods.
+In most cases, the required parameters are the same or less strict than the proposed factory methods.

 #### 4.2.1 Diactoros